icehuli/researches-on-automated-structural-design/README.md

-# Some researches on Automated Structural Design
+# Some researches on Automated Structural Design, focusing on steel composite low-rise buildings